dadlez/circle-timer/readme.md

-Timer with circle progress bar.
+Banner with timer and circle progress bar.